 We have recorded a total of more than 390 species of birds and at least 2,100 native vascular plants, of which more than 1,500 species are classified as extant in Singapore.

 Find out more about our Wildlife in Singapore and learn about the different Ecosystems that exist in Singapore.
+Learn more about the Red Lists which feature the national category of threat conservation status of each species.

 Appreciate nature for what it is truly worth in our city landscape.
 Discover the many socio-economic benefits of Urban Biodiversity conservation and the associated policies that are in place to improve biodiversity in cities.